 Solstice increases the operational envelope of a vehicle significantly by providing wide swath coverage at high resolution whilst consuming typically only 18 Watts of power.
 The low power and wide swath results in long vehicle endurance and high area coverage rates.

-Solstice’s onboard processing produces geo-coded side-scan imagery which is available for onboard automatic target recognition and post-mission analysis.
-The imagery produced by Solstice is designed to be of the highest quality possible from a conventional (non-SAS) sonar.
-It is designed to produce wide swath coverage (±100m), with image quality suitable for simultaneous search and classification.
+Solstice’s onboard processing produces geo-coded side-scan imagery which is available for onboard Computer Aided Detection and Classification (CAD/CAC) and Automatic Target Recognition (ATR).
+It is also compatible with leading Post-Mission Analysis (PMA) software packages.
+The imagery produced by Solstice is designed to be of the highest quality possible from side-scan sonar.
+It is designed to produce wide swath coverage (200m), with image quality suitable for simultaneous search and classification.
 To achieve this, the system uses a number of innovative techniques.

 Accurate imaging demands highly linear element alignment, which cannot easily be achieved mechanically.
 Real-time array calibration is therefore used to dynamically re-calibrate each individual hydrophone element several times a second to compensate for any dynamical strains causing array non-linearity.
 Solstice has been designed to produce high-contrast imagery even in very shallow water, eliminating noise from multi-path reverberation, enhancing the contrast of the imagery.
 It employs a unique array technology which allows wide swath coverage normally associated with wide vertical beamwidth, whilst providing the shadow contrast associated with very narrow vertical beams.